BushtalkRadio/BushtalkClient/SubmissionGuidelines.md

 • Do not include unnecessarily large numbers or co-ordinates in the script, it doesn't work well in audio format

 • Do not include secondary information inside brackets, such as translations, acronymns or unit conversions as these tend to break up the flow of the audio.
+If the information inside brackets is important then rewrite the sentence without brackets.

 ## Guidelines